 From the outside it looks like a cute, compact cottage, but visitors expecting rustic beams, low ceilings and a warren of cosy rooms are in for a surprise when they step inside Gemma and Gareth’s Tardis-like North Yorkshire home.
-Find out how they created this gorgeous contemporary home – and don't forget to check out all our real homes.

 After renting for several years in nearby Appleton Wiske while waiting for the right property to buy, the couple has unleashed a plethora of design ideas on this humble house in Hornby village, almost doubling the ground-floor footprint with a large rear extension to create a stunning open-plan kitchen, living and dining space that’s ideal for family life.